 4) In-person classroom training

-This is where Quick-Start really shines.
+This is where the Program Start Package really shines.
 I flew down to Moss’s Fort Lauderdale headquarters with five other Skyward team members.
 There, we met with a team of nearly 20 Moss employees for three days of in-person training.

 We began with classroom-style instruction.
 Between us, we covered topics like: